- Personal Injury Lawyer

 Getting a driver’s license is one of the most exciting events in a teenager’s life.
 For most teens, a license equals freedom and a step toward adulthood.
-But for parents, this day can be extremely stressful because car accidents are the leading cause of death for teenaged drivers.
+But for parents, this day can be extremely stressful because car accidents are the leading cause of death for teenage drivers.

 Parents play a key role in preventing teen crashes.
 Believe it or not, when asked whose opinions they listen to, teens most often said their parents,” says Erin Sauber-Schatz, PhD, MPH, of the Centers for Disease Control (CDC).